SitanshuA091/VectorBench/README.md

 A benchmarking playground for FAISS vector indexes.
-VecBench builds and compares Flat, IVF, HNSW, and PQ indexes on recall@k, latency, and memory, and layers on hybrid BM25 + vector retrieval with metadata filtering.
+VectorBench-FAISS builds and compares Flat, IVF, HNSW, and PQ indexes on recall@k, latency, and memory, and layers on hybrid BM25 + vector retrieval with metadata filtering.
 The goal is to expose what's normally hidden inside a vector database — embedding, indexing, and retrieval as separate, inspectable pieces rather than one opaque `similarity_search()` call.

 ## Introduction